West Los Angeles: Automobile Club of Southern California

 The Automobile Club of Southern California does not mark boundaries on its map, but centers the neighborhood of West Los Angeles proper as south of Santa Monica Boulevard, west of Interstate 405, north of Olympic Boulevard and east of Barrington Avenue.
 The borders of the official West Los Angeles Neighborhood Council correspond closely to this definition.
 Specifically, its district stretches from the 405 freeway in the east to Centinela Avenue in the west and Wilshire Boulevard in the north and the 10 freeway in the south.
 This is roughly the same area labeled as "Sawtelle" in the Mapping L.A. website of the Los Angeles Times.

-The Los Angeles Times
+Los Angeles Times

 In 2003, a Los Angeles Times correspondent noted:

 The meaning of the term West Los Angeles varies widely.
 Some use it to describe the entire Westside including Santa Monica, Venice and stretching east to Western Avenue.
 More precisely, though, it is the portion of incorporated Los Angeles between the Santa Monica city limits on the west, Wilshire Boulevard on the north, Century City to the east and extending just beyond National Boulevard on the south.
 Sections of West L.A. run the gamut from stylish Cheviot Hills to a cluster of generic homes east of Bundy Drive.

 That report on the meaning of West Los Angeles also included Rancho Park, located at Pico and Beverly Glen, and the Westdale Trousdale area near National Boulevard and Barrington Avenue.